-A good engine is an important component of every radio-controlled car.
-Many R/Cs come with mechanical control driven engines which are deliver less performance as compared to electronically control driven engines.
+A good engine is an important component of every radio control car.
+Many RC come with mechanical control driven engines which deliver less performance as compared to electronically control driven engines.
 Therefore, it is advisable to replace the same.

 Also, try to buy a car which runs on rechargeable batteries for easy operation and maintenance.

-R/Cs are not only fun to play with but can be operated easily by people of all ages.
-Radio controlled cars can be run anywhere at any time, without any prior preparation.
+RC Cars (or RC drift cars) are not only fun to play with but can be operated easily by people of all ages.
+Remote control cars can run anywhere at any time, without any prior preparation.
 They are easier to maintain and require a lesser maintenance cost than other toy models.
-The important thing to note is that when you are buying your next R/C, do look for features, ratings and the value for money.
+The important thing to note is that when you are buying your next RC, do look for features, ratings and the value for money.